trychlos/pwix-accounts-ui/README.md

 However, `pwix:accounts-ui` is fully configurable and is able to provide different user interfaces to adapt to different contexts.

+Note that starting with v 2.0.0, `pwix:accounts-ui` takes advantage of `pwix:accounts-hub` package to provide a way to manage several accounts entities.
+All the public API so accepts now a new `ahInstance` parameter which name the addressed account entity.
+This parameter defaults to the `users` default standard Meteor accounts collection.

 ## How does it work ?

 The main `pwix:accounts-ui` user interface is the `acUserLogin` template.